-Most individuals who are in the know when it comes to American aviation already know AeroCad as being the manufacturer and supplier of the experimental aircraft, AeroCanard.
+Most people who know American aviation know AeroCad is the manufacturer and supplier of the very popular experimental aircraft, AeroCanard.

-For over ten years, AeroCanard has been providing quality aircraft parts to people around the world who hope to construct their aerial vehicles.
+For more than ten years, AeroCanard has provided quality aircraft parts to people around the world to build reliable and safe kit aircraft.

-Based out of Florissant, Missouri this well-known aviation company supplies the AeroCanard as a kit that can be purchased and put together by beginner and expert builders alike.
+Based out of Florissant, Missouri this well-known aviation company supplies the AeroCanard as a kit that can be purchased and assembled by beginner and expert builders alike.

-Unlike some companies that manufacture and distribute airplane kits that come with basic instructions, the AeroCanard comes with very detailed instructions.
-AeroCad tries to leave no stone unturned, so the instruction manual usually will have at least four hundred pages with easy to understand pictures.
+Unlike companies that manufacture and distribute airplane kits with basic instructions, the AeroCanard comes with very detailed instructions.
+AeroCad tries to leave no stone unturned – their instruction manuals typically have at least four hundred pages containing easy to understand pictures.
 This is especially beneficial for obvious safety reasons.